Trump Supporters Are Victims Of ‘Brainwashing At Massive Scale,’ Says Yale Psychiatrist

 “Most people grow out of this simplistic way of relating in childhood, but we have seen Mr. Trump repeat numerous cycles of this, from Jeff Sessions to Michael Cohen,” she said.

 The psychiatrist then went on to explain why she believes Fox News is having a negative impact on the collective mental health of the country, accusing the conservative network of presenting opinions and fabrications as news, and therefore brainwashing its viewers.
-According to Lee, the “brainwashing” Fox News engages in is comparable to the techniques Chinese Communist used to employ.
+According to Lee, the “brainwashing” Fox News engages in is comparable to the techniques Chinese Communists used to employ.

 "We don’t work for you": Fox News’s Neil Cavuto rebukes Trump for slamming network https://t.co/Iai8i4uWpR